MeowFack/-----/_pages/presskit.md

 # Press Kit

+Download the full [Press Kit](../assets/ReadingList_PressKit.zip), containing high resolution app images and screenshots (35MB).

 ## About Reading List

-Reading List is a lightweight but powerful reading tracker and planner.
+Reading List is a lightweight yet powerful reading tracker and planner.

-Reading List is designed to make it incredibly easy to plan what to read, to track your reading progress, and to record the books you have read.
-Books can be easily added via barcode scan or online search, but all metadata is configurable.
-Users can add their own notes and ratings, as well as use the powerful organisation functions to create their own named lists of books.
-Reading List is designed to be minimal and personal experience: there is no social network bolted on, and there is no gamification of the reading experience – just a clear and usable personal book log.
+Reading List is designed to make it incredibly easy to plan what to read, to track your reading progress, and to record information about the books you have read.
+Books can be easily added via barcode scan or online search, and all metadata is configurable.
+Users can add their own notes and ratings, and use the powerful organisation functions to create their own lists of books.
+Reading List is designed to be a clear and usable personal book log.

 Reading List is available on iOS and iPadOS.
 The app is fully functional offline, and when online data synchronises seamlessly between multiple devices via iCloud.